Omar-Farrag/Pig-Game/README.md

 ## Description

-An exciting game involving two players players take turns to roll a die until one reaches a minimum score of 100
+An exciting game involving two players taking turns to roll a die.
+Each player has a running sum of the rolled die's face value.
+The game continues until a player reaches a minimum score of 100.

 -    Initially, each player has a total score of 0
 -    In each turn, the player continuously rolls the die and the resulting face value is added to a running sum